EvolveU-FSD/c6-superheros/README.md

 > **NOTE**: you only want to review this section if you are going to create an entirely new project leveraging the same technologies and approach used for this project

+> **DOUBLE NOTE**: Tony manually modified this project since the creation, specifically removing the default index.js route, removing the jade view engine, and removing bin/www in lieu of a simpler use of server.js.
+If you follow the below steps you will end up with something that works but looks a bit different than what is checked in.

 Here are the command-line steps taken to create the initial version of this project:
 ```bash